-When the program executes a CRC statement, it reads in the CRCC from the selected tape unit and outputs it to the console service.
+When the program executes a CRC statement, it reads in the CRCC from the selected tape unit and outputs it to the console device.

-7.5.20 Compute CRCC from Input Buffer (CPCI)
+7.5.20 Compute CRCC from Input Buffer (CRCI)

-When the program executes a CRCI statement, it computes the CRCC from the input buffer and outputs it to the console service.
+when the program executes a CRCI statement, it computes the CRCC from the input buffer and outputs it to the console device.